sdiehl/wiwinwlh/tutorial.md

 Languages that attempt to bolt laziness on to a strict evaluation model often bifurcate classes of algorithms into ones that are hand-adjusted to consume unbounded structures and those which operate over bounded structures.
-In strict languages, mixing and matching between lazy vs strict processing often necessitates manifesting large intermediate structures in memory when such composition would “just work” in a lazy language.
+In strict languages, mixing and matching between lazy vs. strict processing often necessitates manifesting large intermediate structures in memory when such composition would “just work” in a lazy language.